dnarain-astro/docs/astro/python-sdk.md

     return "DROP TABLE IF EXISTS {{table_to_drop}}"
 ```

-## Working with Dataframes
+## Working with DataFrames

-You can use the `astro.dataframe` function to complete data analysis on a pandas dataframe.
-This function takes a `Table` as an argument and will treat it as a dataframe without any additional configuration, meaning that you can automatically complete data processing in a Pythonic context.
+You can use the `astro.dataframe` function to complete data analysis on a pandas DataFrame.
+This function takes a `Table` as an argument and will treat it as a DataFrame without any additional configuration, meaning that you can automatically complete data processing in a Pythonic context.

-You can also convert a dataframe back into a SQL table by passing this function a `Table` or `TempTable` in the `output_table` argument.
+You can also convert a DataFrame back into a SQL table by passing this function a `Table` or `TempTable` in the `output_table` argument.

-In the following example, the `actor` SQL table is automatically passed to `astro.dataframe` as a dataframe.
-The contents of the dataframe are printed, and then the dataframe is converted back into a SQL table using the `output_table` argument:
+In the following example, the `actor` SQL table is automatically passed to `astro.dataframe` as a DataFrame.
+The contents of the DataFrame are printed, and then the DataFrame is converted back into a SQL table using the `output_table` argument:

 ```python {14-16,22}
 import os